jwhitham/pico-wifi-settings/doc/REMOTE.md

 Provided that all of these requirements are met, an OTA update can be started by
 running:
 ```
-    python remote_picotool --secret hunter2 ota newfirmwarefile.bin
+    python remote_picotool --secret hunter2 ota newfirmwarefile.uf2
 ```
-The new firmware file must be in the .bin format (not .uf2 or .elf).
+The new firmware file must be in the `.bin` or `.uf2` format.

 The firmware is uploaded and stored temporarily in Flash, at an address outside of the existing program.
 This is necessary because the Pico's RAM is too small to store most